 “The shocking exposure of a multi-million-dollar, 30-year denial campaign that has undermined science and cast doubt on the dangers of climate change.”

-30 years more went by.
-The fossil fuels industry’s trick – the Lying Game – worked exactly as intended: The many discussions back and forth about whether or not to “believe” in climate science increasingly became a political blockage.
-The politician’s willingness to act disappeared.
+30 more years went by.
+The fossil fuels industry’s most efficient trick – the Lying Game – worked exactly as intended: The numerous discussions back and forth about whether or not to “believe” in climate science increasingly became a political blockage.
+Those politicians who had showen willingness to act disappeared from the stage.
 Even talking about the issue – in particular during election periods – was no longer an option.
-Deemed “too complex”.
-Politicians in major parties were warned by their advisors that this was topic too hard for voters to even think about.
-So rather not even mention it.
+It was deemed “too complex”: Politicians in major parties were warned by their advisors that this was topic too hard for voters to even think about.
+So better not mention it.

-Silencing of the ‘alarmists’
+Silencing the ‘alarmists’

-Many more reports and studies, ‘time to act’-articles, inconvenient films and rising temperature graphs later, a majority of people had simply blocked off, following their elected leaders’ poor example.
 The concept of ‘fake news’ is often described as an entirely new phenomena of our time, but really, it has been around since the invention of the paper press.
 Truth is what you choose to believe.
 The only thing new is that social media makes it a lot easier to avoid ever getting confronted with the reality of science.
 Opinions fill the space.

-In order to continue living as the fossil fuel industry had set it all up for us – enabling us to consume and burn their coal, oil and gas as if we were addicted to it – people would avoid eye contact with any scientist, any climate-concerned neighbour or nephew, and in order to keep them at a distance, they would label them with expressions such as ‘alarmists’, ‘greenies’, ‘radical environmentalists’, or ‘treehuggers’.
+In order to continue living as the fossil fuel industry had set it all up for us – enabling us to consume and burn their coal, oil and gas as if we were addicted to it – people would avoid eye contact with any scientist, any climate-concerned neighbour or nephew, and in order to keep them at a distance, they would label them with expressions such as ‘alarmists’, ‘greenies’, ‘radical environmentalists’, ‘climatists‘, or ‘treehuggers’.

 In 2013, 520 scientists in 44 countries sent a ‘Message to world leaders’, reminding them that “ultimate monetary costs for climate mitigation and adaptation grow substantially each year action is postponed.”